 - Custom gateways

-We have helped brands across the US and Europe build commercial IoT products using Tuya Cloud API, OEM App, SDK panels, and embedded gateways.
+We have supported multiple companies across the US and Europe in building production-grade IoT systems using Tuya Cloud, OEM App, SDK, and embedded technologies.

 FAQ: Tuya Cloud API